pointandorclick/ags-map-editor/README.md

 AGS Map Editor lets you lay out your game's rooms on a spatial grid, assign AGS room numbers, attach concept art, and add notes — all saved directly into your AGS project folder.
 It gives you a bird's-eye view of how your game world fits together.

+When you are ready click `Generate` and AGS Map Editor will create and update your AGS room files including the `room_Leave` functions with `player.ChangeRoomAutoPosition();` function pointing to the adjacent room.

 ## Download

 Download the latest installer for your platform from [GitHub Releases](https://github.com/pointandorclick/ags-map-editor/releases):